-Central and Eastern Cheshire PCT and Cheshire East Council have responsibility for commissioning services for Carers in Cheshire East.
+Central and Eastern Cheshire PCT and Cheshire East Council have responsibility for commissioning services for carers in Cheshire East.

 Putting the strategy into practice involves planning, contracting, provision and monitoring of services.
 This will be managed through the Carers Interagency Group which meets every two months.
-Members of the group come from the PCT, the Council, other local Government organisations, local Voluntary, Community and Faith sector organisations and Carers.
+Members of the group come from the PCT, the Council, other local government and health organisations, local Voluntary, Community and Faith Sector organisations and carers.

 The outcomes of the strategy will be delivered and measured through an action plan.
 This plan shows the detail of the steps that will be taken to achieve the outcomes.
-The Carers Interagency Group will monitor and review the action plan with Carers at their bi-monthly meetings.
-It will also be informed by the national Carers' survey which is due to take place every two years.
+The Carers Interagency Group will monitor and review the action plan with carers at their bi-monthly meetings.
+It will also be informed by the national carers' survey which is due to take place every two years.